America's Best History Spotlight

 What is There Now

 Princeton Battlefield has over six hundred eighty acres of the battle preserved, plus the Clarke House, built in 1772, that witnessed the battle.
-Although the house has period furnishings, it is open sporadically.
+Although the house has period furnishings and a story to tell, it is not open daily.
 There are trails, waysides, the Clarke House, Ionic Collonade, the Stony Brook Friends Meeting House, and the site of the Mercer Oak.

 How Much to Visit